I have a new pond and want fish; what do I do now?

 What do I feed my fish?

-If you want to grow large fish you need to use a large amount of food.
+If you want to grow large fish, you need to use a large amount of food.
 If you want a natural fish that will not get as big stock fewer and allow them to forage for food.
-This will very often limit the growth of your trout to around 3-5lbs, just figure what the wild fish in your region grow to.
-Feeding trout pellets allows the fish to limit exertion for food and makes sure they get enough food to continually grow.
-You can find trout pellets at your local farm feed store, or they will be able to order it for you.
+This will very often limit the growth of your trout to around 3-5lbs; figure out what the wild fish in your region grow to.
+Feeding trout pellets allows the fish to limit exertion for food and makes sure they get enough food to grow continually.
+You can find trout pellets at your local farm feed store, or they will be able to order them for you.
 We suggest you use floating pellets because it makes it easier to see how the fish are doing and how much feed they are eating.
-As for how much to feed we just toss out as much food as the fish can clean up in 5 minutes, if they feed aggressively feed more if they are lethargic put it away.
+As for how much to feed, we toss out as much food as the fish can clean up in 5 minutes; if they feed aggressively, feed more if they are lethargic, put it away.

 What strain of Rainbow do you sell?